Model Context Protocol (MCP) Quick Start Guide

 ```

-Next, we will create a file named `web_search.py` to implement our service.
+Next, let's create a file called `web_search.py` to implement our service.
 MCP provides us with two objects: `mcp.server.FastMCP` and `mcp.server.Server`.
-We will use the higher-level wrapper, `mcp.server.FastMCP`.
+We will use `mcp.server.FastMCP`, which is a higher-level wrapper.

 ```python